heng2j/multigrid/HW2.md

 #### Questions for General Deep RL Training Parameters Understanding
-**Q.1** From the command line outputs, can you report the following parameters?
-Additionally, please describe the role of each parameter in the training loop and explain how these values influence training in 1-2 sentences.
+**Q.1** From the command line outputs, can you report the values for the following parameters from the command line outputs?
+Additionally, please describe the role of each parameter in the training loop and explain how these values influence training in a sentence or two.
+This exercise can help you grasp the fundamentals of `Sample Efficiency` and understand the tradeoffs when scaling your training process in a parallel fashion.

 - **num_envs**:
 - **batch_size**: